laravel/docs/views.md

 	}

 > **Note:** Laravel does not include a default directory for view composers.
 You are free to organize them however you wish.
-For example, you could create an `App\Http\Composers` directory.
+For example, you could create an `App\Http\ViewComposers` directory.

 Now that we have registered the composer, the `ProfileComposer@compose` method will be executed each time the `profile` view is being rendered.
 So, let's define the composer class:

-	<?php namespace App\Http\Composers;
+	<?php namespace App\Http\ViewComposers;

 	use Illuminate\Contracts\View\View;
 	use Illuminate\Users\Repository as UserRepository;